Create your content model

 - Content modeling can be a very large topic.
 These steps summarize our experience at Kentico and focus on the main points to get the proper result, yet not going into all details that different businesses might have.

-- No general advise can work in all cases.
-Sometimes, going against generally accepted is the best approach.
+- No general advice can work in all cases.
+Sometimes, going against generally accepted advice is the best approach.
 So, don't hesitate to decide differently than advised here and there if you strongly believe so.
 (Or, send us an email and we may look at it.)

 It's essential that the content model is approved by all stakeholders.
 That's why we recommend involving at least one stakeholder from each department in all steps of this article.

 - Involve all internal stakeholders to collect current content and to design a basic diagram with your favorite tools.
 Start small with your core content types and expand it as you go.

 - Start listing your content type elements with any enforced validation rules, and mark any repeating elements which might be grouped into its own content type or content type snippet.